LaghroubiMohamed/facebook-UI-design-/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Note:
+  before you generate your apk make sure that the internet permission is alredy added in the AndroidManifest.xml file